sammih/learnalong/README.md

-## Getting familiar with laravel frameword
+## Getting familiar with laravel framework